 As one of the UK’s leading acting schools, we have a number of students and graduates who have won awards and competitive scholarships over the last few years.

 First awarded in 2015, the British Academy of Film and Television Arts Scholarship provides funding to aid aspiring actors studying at, and applying for, FDS accredited courses.
 In addition to financial support, the recipients also receive one-to-one mentoring on their acting by BAFTA members

-The first recipient of a scholarship was BA Acting student Jason Harris who was awarded £6,000 to support his training at East 15.
+The first recipient of the scholarship was BA Acting student Jason Harris who was awarded £6,000 to support his training at East 15.

 This Bursary provides winning students a contract for six months work with the BBC Radio Drama Department.
 A long list of East 15 students have enjoyed recognition through this competition.